Bootle, Cumbria: History

 A charter for a market and a fair for the 'exaltation of the cross' was granted in 1347 by King Edward III to John de Huddleston, Lord of Millom.

 Governance

-Bootle is within the Copeland UK Parliamentary constituency, Trudy Harrison is the Member of parliament.
+Bootle is within the Barrow and Furness UK parliamentary constituency.

-Before Brexit, it was in the North West England European Parliamentary Constituency.

 An electoral ward of the same name exists.
 This ward stretches north along the coast as far as Muncaster with a total population of 1,300.